Enabling Generative Design Tools with LLM Agents for Mechanical Computation Devices: A Case Study: Reflection, Discussion Future Work

 \subsection{Configuring and Debugging Agents}

-In the implementation of the FCI-GDT, configuring and debugging the agent emerges as a core aspect.
-Throughout this process, the careful crafting of the Library and clear Instruction is particularly crucial.
-Theoretically, the configuration process is straightforward, making it relatively simple for those without an extensive programming or development background.
-Both the library and instructions are mainly written in natural language and can be constructed using our organizational structure as a template (section \ref{sec:qualifyingtheagent}).
-However, practical implementation is not without challenges.
-Creating the library tests developers' abilities to distill key technological information, while writing instructions examines their skills in conveying information to the agent efficiently and succinctly.
-Moreover, natural language is not always the most efficient means of conveying a lot of information, differing greatly from the highly abstract, structured, and standardized norms of coding.
+Configuring and debugging the agent is a central task when implementing the GDT.
+A key process is carefully crafting the Library and Instruction.
+Theoretically, the configuration process is straightforward, making it accessible even to those without extensive programming experience.
+Both the Library and Instructions are primarily written in natural language and can be structured using our organizational template (section \ref{sec:qualifyingtheagent}).
+However, practical implementation presents challenges.
+Developing the Library requires distilling complex technological information while writing Instructions tests the ability to communicate effectively and succinctly to the agent.
+Additionally, natural language is not always the most efficient method for conveying large amounts of information, differing significantly from the highly abstract, structured, and standardized nature of coding.

-Furthermore, the library and instructions guide the agent more as a form of soft constraint, with the agent acting based on its own "understanding and thinking."
-For instance, for the \textit{Consultant} agent, we defined a dialogue inquiry flow, but it doesn't necessarily strictly follow this process and can switch freely between different sections.
-Developers should acknowledge this dynamic, steering away from the inclination to compel the agent into specific actions.
-Instead, they ought to embrace and leverage the agent's autonomy, trying to trust the agent's abilities and granting it a certain freedom in completing tasks.
-For example, it could be made clear to the agent that it can independently judge the collection of design details and guide users through completing various sections.
+Furthermore, the Library and Instructions serve more as soft constraints \cite{nam2024using}, with the agent acting based on its own "understanding and reasoning."
+For instance, for the \textit{Consultant} agent, we defined a dialogue inquiry flow, but it doesn't necessarily follow this process strictly and can switch between different sections as needed.
+Developers should recognize this dynamic and avoid trying to force the agent into specific actions.
+Instead, they should embrace and leverage the agent's autonomy, trusting its capabilities and allowing it some freedom in task completion.
+For example, the agent can be informed that it has the discretion to independently assess the collection of design details and guide users through completing various sections.